Skip to main content

 Action Step: Search Eventbrite.com or local event calendars for conferences centered around you and your friends’ shared interests.

-Action Step: Think about one of your favorite meals you’ve shared with your friend or enjoyed during childhood, then try to recreate it in your kitchen.
-Split the cost of the ingredients, put on some good tunes, and cook up a feast that’s filled with good memories.
+Action Step: Think about one of your favorite meals you’ve shared with your friend or enjoyed during childhood, then try to re-create it in your kitchen.
+Split the cost of the ingredients, put on some good tunes, and cook up a feast filled with good memories.

-Pro Tip: When you’re making plans at home, don’t forget to set the vibes by creating an ambiance in your kitchen.
-This creates a more special experience than a regular old dinner night.
-Try out new cuisines, light candles or hang up lanterns, play culturally-relevant music, and/or end the night with a special dessert from a local bakery.
+Pro Tip: Don’t forget to set the vibes by creating ambiance in your kitchen.
+Try out new cuisines, light candles or hang up lanterns, play culturally relevant music, and end the night with a special dessert from a local bakery.
+This transforms a regular dinner night into something your brain files as a “special event.”

 It doesn’t matter if you’re a great artist when you have a glass of good wine in hand and a fun vibe surrounding you.
-A medley between an art class and happy hour, these unique classes are popping up in cities as a unique alternative to basic old bar plans.
+A medley between an art class and happy hour, these classes are popping up in cities everywhere as an alternative to basic bar plans.

 You can taste a few different wines, share snacks, and experiment with colors and strokes.
 If drinking isn’t an option, try sipping on mocktails or kombuchas in fancy glasses.
-Either way, getting creative with your friends is scientifically proven to strengthen the bond between you.
+Research from the University of British Columbia found that creating together deepens interpersonal understanding by encouraging “mentalizing”—the process of considering your friend’s thoughts and feelings.5 The vulnerability of trying something new in a supportive group builds trust and closeness.

-Action Step: Search online for an organized paint & sip class in your area or re-create your own with a painting lesson on YouTube (hello, old Bob Ross favorites!).
+Action Step: Search online for an organized paint and sip class in your area, or re-create your own with a painting lesson on YouTube (hello, old Bob Ross favorites!).

-Action Step: Use the GardenSearch tool Botanic Gardens Conservation International to find a botanical park near you and delve into the lush beauty of your local region.
+Action Step: Use the GardenSearch tool from Botanic Gardens Conservation International to find a botanical park near you.
 Don’t forget to bring your cameras and snap some beautiful memories.

 Action Step: Use AllTrails.com to look up the best hikes near you and choose a trail based on length, difficulty, and reviews.
 Surprise your friends with tasty protein bars and a celebratory photo at the top.